TheoMakaurii/nutrition-journal/README.md

 <img width="376" alt="HomePage" src="https://user-images.githubusercontent.com/63071655/96465120-9ab34900-11f6-11eb-86c4-cbdf45ba0b38.png">

 #
 This app was designed to be extremely mobile-friendly and is therefore most appropriate for use on a smartphone or tablet.
 With this caveat in mind, you may demo the app on any browser.
-Follow the link (https://nutrition-journal.vercel.app/) to explore the interface.
 Everything should be fairly self-explainatory and easy to use.
 #
 ![Image of LogMealPage]
 #